Breast Augmentation for Athletic Women

 BREAST AUGMENTATION AND ENLARGEMENT

-We all like to take care of our appearance and visiting the gym and healthy eating has all become part of modern day life, so as our lifestyles change should this change how we approach surgical procedures?
+We all like to take care of our appearance and visiting the gym and healthy eating has all become part of modern-day life, so as our lifestyles change should this change how we approach surgical procedures?

 When you exercise, your body burns calories and builds muscle which can lead to changes to your body.
 Your breasts in particular, regardless of their size are all made up of the same compounds; blood vessels, connective tissues, lymph nodes, lobules, lobes, milk ducts and of course fat.
 When your body fat percentage alters this can cause changes in your breasts first.

-We have many women who come to see us in clinic who have lost fat tissue in their breasts and they are now looking to restore this with a breast augmentation.
-It may sound a little counter-intuitive for an athletic woman to choose to up-size their bust when many are actually reducing the size of their breasts after feeling restricted during exercise with their range of movements but for many who have experienced weight loss in the chest, it can leave women feeling masculine and self conscious when it comes to wearing certain outfits.
+We have many women who come to see us in the clinic who have lost fat tissue in their breasts and they are now looking to restore this with a breast augmentation.
+It may sound a little counter-intuitive for an athletic woman to choose to up-size their bust when many are reducing the size of their breasts after feeling restricted during exercise with their range of movements but for many who have experienced weight loss in the chest, it can leave women feeling masculine and self-conscious when it comes to wearing certain outfits.

 So what are the options?

-• Under the muscle – This is often the default placement for breast implants if you are an athletic woman.
+- Under the muscle – This is often the default placement for breast implants if you are an athletic woman.
 It all comes down to the amount of tissue that you have and those with limited breast tissue will be best suited to placement underneath the muscle.
-However, placing an implant under the muscle also comes with its own issues.
+However, placing an implant under the muscle also comes with its issues.
 There is a slight risk of the implant moving or changing shape when the muscle is contracted during exercise.
-The recovery time is also a lot longer which is not always favoured upon by those with a strict gym routine.
+The recovery time is also a lot longer which is not always favoured by those with a strict gym routine.

-• Over the muscle – If you have enough breast tissue to accommodate the implant then you will have the option of going over the muscle which will give you a shorter recovery time.
+- Over the muscle – If you have enough breast tissue to accommodate the implant then you will have the option of going over the muscle which will give you a shorter recovery time.
 The risk with this option is that if you are very lean with thin skin over the breast and minimal breast tissue it will look more obvious that you have breast implants compared to how they would look under the muscle.

 Recovery

-Sometimes the biggest fear for athletic women considering surgery is actually the recovery and downtime rather than the surgical procedure itself.
+Sometimes the biggest fear for athletic women considering surgery is the recovery and downtime rather than the surgical procedure itself.

 You will be able to be up and walking around the day after your surgery, we encourage gentle walking exercises as this will oxygenate bruised muscles and will help to reduce inflammation.
-After two weeks you will most likely be fine to start light exercise, such as a low intensity spin class, but it is best to remain seated to avoid the pressure associated with holding the handle bar.
+After two weeks you will most likely be fine to start light exercise, such as a low-intensity spin class, but it is best to remain seated to avoid the pressure associated with holding the handlebar.
 As you get to four weeks you should be able to start running again however you must not let your breasts move excessively so best to wear a good support bra or two, if your breasts are bouncing up and down then you are not wearing the right bra and you should stop your workout straight away.

 After four weeks you can start to visit the gym again.
-We suggest you start with short and low intensity sessions and listen to your body, do not ‘push through’ the pain like you would normally, this is instead your body telling you it is not ready and to stop.
+We suggest you start with short and low-intensity sessions and listen to your body, do not ‘push through’ the pain like you would normally, this is instead your body telling you it is not ready and to stop.

 At six weeks you will be booked in for a post-op check with your surgeon.
 It is here that you will be able to review your progress and discuss your plans to start working out again and your surgeon will be able to give you the green light if acceptable to do so.

 Careless exercises following breast augmentation surgery can impact the final positioning of the implant, as well as cause further complications with your recovery.
-Make sure to speak to your surgeon or care team before starting any kind of exercise again as everyone heals different so what may have suited someone else may not be appropriate for you.
+Make sure to speak to your surgeon or care team before starting any kind of exercise again as everyone heals differently so what may have suited someone else may not be appropriate for you.

 Case Study

-Patient Vicky first considered a breast implants after competing in her first fitness bikini competition.
-Training for the competition involves training hard in the gym to drop body fat and follow a strict macronutrient based diet.
+Patient Vicky first considered breast implants after competing in her first fitness bikini competition.
+Training for the competition involves training hard in the gym to drop body fat and follow a strict macronutrient-based diet.
 The work in the gym, despite earning her a high place in the competition also meant she lost a lot from her already small chest.
 Read more about her surgical experience here.

 The Private Clinic

 We are proud to offer the highest quality implants, with procedures performed by some of the UK’s top consultant plastic surgeons.
-Our team includes some of the most recognised Breast Surgeons in the UK, based in London, Birmingham, Manchester, Leeds and Northampton – all of whom use their years of expertise to ensure you find the right option for your needs.
+Our team includes some of the most recognised Breast Surgeons in the UK, based in London, Birmingham, and Northampton – all of whom use their years of expertise to ensure you find the right option for your needs.

 To find out more about breast augmentation please call 03339209135 or use our online breast implant consultation form to request a call back from our friendly and informative team.